5 smart ways to encourage impulse buys in your store

 • Use prominent displays and signage to draw attention to deals and product categories across the store.

 Store staff are powerful ambassadors for impulse buys, but they need to suggest the right products for each customer’s needs and interests.
 Consumers expect a highly personalized experience, whether they’re buying online or in the store.
-Having technology that can help staff members suggest products that are relevant to each specific customer can dramatically enhance the shopping experience.
-To suggest the right products at the right time for each customer:
+Having technology that can help staff members suggest products that are relevant to individual customers can dramatically enhance the shopping experience.
+Here’s how your staff can recommend the right products at the right time:

-• Suggest accessories that are relevant to the items in the shopper’s basket, such as a shirt to go with the suit in a customer’s basket, or sticky tape for a customer buying giftwrap.
-As well as encouraging impulse buys, you might also jog their memory about items they had forgotten to ask for.
+• Offer up accessories that are relevant to the items in the customer’s basket, like socks for a customer buying new shoes or a pack of ribbons for a customer buying giftwrap.
+As well as encouraging impulse buys, you might also jog their memory about items they may have forgotten to ask for.

-• Monitor inventory across the chain to see what type of products are selling at which branch, then choose impulse products that complement those trends.
+• Monitor inventory across the chain to see what type of products are selling at which branch, then choose impulse products that complement those patterns.

-• Make sure you can push stock out to local branches in response to new trends in demand and shopper behavior.
+• Make sure you can transfer stock to local branches in response to new trends and shopper behavior.

-• Promote items and create offers valid only at specific branches based on local events – hats and flags during a carnival, candy and snacks when the local team is playing, or raincoats and umbrellas during a rainy spell.
+• Promote items and create offers valid only at specific branches based on local events – hats and flags during a carnival, candy and snacks when the local team is playing, or raincoats and umbrellas during a spell of dreary weather.

 Impulse buys are snap decisions, so presenting shoppers with an offer that feels too good to miss is a great way to increase their urge to purchase.
 Promotions don’t have to mean huge discounts, but they should make the shopper feel that they’re getting great value.
 To create impulse-buying opportunities that tug on shoppers’ purse strings:

-• Promote new and exclusive products that fit the impulse-buy price point, to entice shoppers to try something new.
+• Promote new and exclusive products that are affordable and easy to grab to entice shoppers to try something new.

 • Run limited-time discounts and offers on impulse items to create a sense of urgency about purchases.